munirjojoverge/RoboND_RTAB_MAP_ROS/README.md

 ## Project Description
 ### Munir Jojo-Verge

-Welcome to the Where Am I? localization project!
+Welcome to the "Where Am I" localization project!
 In this project, you will learn to utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.

 Over the course of this lesson, you will learn several aspects of robotic software engineering with a focus on ROS: